 What’s the difference between fitness and physical attributes?

-Fitness is a combination of various attributes that contribute to good health and improved performance.
+Fitness combines various attributes that contribute to good health and improved performance.
 These include strength, balance, speed and agility.

-Ability, on the other hand, refers to one specific attribute that allows you to perform well at a particular activity or in a profession.
+On the other hand, ability refers to one specific attribute that allows you to perform well at a particular activity or profession.
 For instance, an athlete may have better stamina than another person because they are more tuned with their bodies.

 Others excel in tasks that require precision skills, while there are still others who can carry out several jobs effortlessly because they have greater strength.

-Physical attributes will inevitably develop over time if you engage in fitness activities often enough.
+Physical attributes will inevitably develop over time if you often engage in fitness activities.
 On the other hand, natural talent is something you cannot change much without proper training.
 The two are different but may complement each other.

-Fitness improves your attributes, while you have to be born with some degree of physical fitness to excel at a particular activity.
+Fitness improves your attributes, while you must be born with some physical fitness to excel at a particular activity.

 While experience will give you the upper hand, there are still sports and professions that require nothing more than physical acumen.
 Athletes, for instance, must have good strength and agility to win competitions over time, whereas surgeons need steady hands and quick reflexes.